Home

 Freedom from harm: Islam mandates that children be protected from all forms of abuse, exploitation, and neglect.
 Society must create environments where children can grow safely, free from harm or mistreatment.
 This responsibility extends to families, communities, and the state to ensure children's rights are upheld and their safety is prioritized.

 Community Involvement: Communities play a significant role in supporting parents and families in their responsibilities toward children.
-This includes offering resources, guidance, and support systems to ensure families can meet their children's needs.
+It includes offering resources, guidance, and support systems to ensure families can meet their children's needs.
 Communities are encouraged to collaborate in raising children, creating a shared sense of responsibility for their growth and protection.

 Featured fundraisers